dispetx/pdpi/README.md

 consequences on any human being.
 It is not an earthquake.
 It is just something meaningless.
 The problem is not the disclosure of privacy per se, but the whole problem is in the treatment of people by other humans and institutions, who instead of helping, choose to enforce something meaningless and irrelevant.

-The public domain internet is an interesting idea and has deep connections to many other fields, but most notably it provides a model of an environment in which human cooperation is most natural and usefull.
+The public domain internet is an interesting idea and has deep connections to many other fields, but most notably it provides a model of an environment in which human cooperation is most natural, usefull and efficient.
+It is just a historical accident of the release of the Linux kernel under a GPL license that provides a basis for this paper.
+Without those two accidents and many more, I would never care about the computer.
+Without GNU and Linux we could live in a parallel universe with very different rules, regulations and formal structure surrounding the use of machines and software.

+As time passes more and more laws and regulations will be interpreted by software.
+If a program says X, a human always needs to be able to say NO.
+The same should hold if a program is a human.
+This is the most natural assumption which would imply that the most natural formal structure is non-binding or some sort of a week formal structure.
+One that is flexible.
+One which can easily be ignored.
+That is science.
+You have X and you just assume not X and see where it goes.

+Exercise 12.
+Rewrite regulations concerning open source software.

+Exercise 13.
+Look at the Linux kernel through the dichotomy of public and not-public.

+Exercise 13.
+Commit to your local Linux tree and test it.

+Exercise 14.
+Make a pull request.